vu3ave/2-in-1-CW-keyer/README.md

 # 2-in-1-CW-keyer

-From decades cw ( telegraphy message on radio) have become popular mode of communication.
-It is more relaiable as it can be done even at worse climatic conditions. cw mode is done in digital method, which is easy and accurate to transmit with out errors for a prologed time.
+For decades cw (telegraphy message on the radio) have become popular Mode of communication.
+It is more reliable as it can be done Even at worse climatic conditions. cw mode is done in Digital method, which is easy and accurate to transmit without errors for a prolonged time.

-Sending CW ( radio telegraphy )
+Sending CW (radio telegraphy)

 ///////////////////////////////

-Samuel Morse invented telegraphy in....., ever since this metod is used for communication.
+Samuel Morse invented telegraphy in 1844, ever since This method is used for communication.
 This method is so basic that it is easy to use in ananlog and digital way.

 Morse code, is used in Land communcation using wires